 Shoulderstand, or Just Because A Teacher Suggests A Pose Doesn't Mean You Should Do It

 If you're not a yoga or pilates person, this particular blog post may be of little interest to you.
 My apologies.
 For everyone else, let me continue.
-I never teach full shoulderstand in a yoga class, especially not to musicians.
-I mentioned this in passing on Friday's post, but I realize that I should give some thoughtful explanation to some of my yoga musician friends who may be wondering what I'm thinking.
+I rarely teach full shoulderstand in a yoga class (or full jackknife in pilates), especially not to musicians.
+I've mentioned this before, but I realize that I should give some thoughtful explanation to some of my yoga musician friends who may be wondering what I'm thinking.

 First of all, yoga is not inherently beneficial, meaning that not all yoga poses are equal, and not all yoga postures will be suitable for everyone.
 There is sometimes a view that yoga cannot harm people, which is frankly a lie.
 People get injured in yoga classes, teachers get injured in yoga classes, and like any movement based activity, certain movements are riskier than others.
 With that in mind, let's look at musicians as a general population and some of their tissue issues.

--We often have neck pain and neck injuries from RSI and instrumental study.
+-We often have neck pain and neck injuries from Repetitive Strain and decades of instrumental study.

-- We often have tight shoulders, weak shoulders, or shoulder pain.
+- We often have limited ROM in our shoulders, weak shoulders, or shoulder pain.

--We have often accepted a certain amount of pain from musical study as normal, which means they might not be able to detect normal range of motion in weight bearing situations.
+-We have often accepted a certain amount of pain from musical study as normal, which means we might not be able to detect destructive pain signals in weight bearing situations.

--We have spectacular proprioception of hands, jaw, fingers, embochure muscles, etc, but don't necessarily have large muscular proprioception.
+-We have spectacular proprioception of hands, jaw, fingers, embochure muscles, etc, but don't necessarily have large muscular/joint proprioception.

 - We often have tucked pelvises and forward head position from sitting in a slouched chair for 6-8 hours a day.

 I'm sure you get the idea, so let's go back to shoulderstand.
 I bring this posture up because it is often touted as the most beneficial posture ever, and its risks are typically ignored, or at least an afterthought.
-Here are some of the classic yoga articles: 10 reasons to do a shoulderstand every day, Shoulderstand: a Love Story, or another article on how to modify shoulderstand as to not overstretch the ligaments of your neck.
+Here are some of the yoga articles promoting it's benefits: 10 reasons to do a shoulderstand every day, Shoulderstand: a Love Story, or another article on how to modify shoulderstand as to not overstretch the ligaments of your neck.
 Ok folks, let's take another look at the benefits of shoulderstand.
 Here are some highlights from yoga journal and the above mentioned blogs:

--It circulates lymph, it's an inversion which has inherent benefits, it's excellent for thryoid disorders, it soothes the nervous system (unless you're suffocating in your own breast tissue), it's good for fat loss (really? believe that when there's a study), and will apparently relieve symptoms of asthma (although self suffocation isn't listed as the result).
+-It circulates lymph, it's an inversion which has inherent benefits, it's excellent for thryoid disorders, it soothes the nervous system (unless you're suffocating on your own breast tissue), it's good for fat loss (I'll believe that when there's a study), and will apparently relieve symptoms of asthma.

-Sorry the cynicism, but I have always strongly disliked this posture because (suprise!) it hurts my neck, it gives me a headache, I always feel like I'm suffocating in my own flesh, and I think there are better postures for musicians who already put stress on their neck ligaments and cervical spines.
+Sorry for the cynicism, but I have always strongly disliked this posture because (suprise!) it doesn't feel great for my neck, I always feel like I'm suffocating in my own breast tissue, and I think there are better postures for musicians (and most yoga students) who already put stress on their neck ligaments and cervical spines.
 But I digress.
 There are two main actions needed for shoulderstand: full shoulder extension and full cervical (neck) flexion.

-Here's the test I learned from the gals (and guys) at Yoga Tune Up® which has alleviated my guilt from disliking this pose.
+Here's the test I learned from the folks at Yoga Tune Up® which has alleviated my guilt from disliking this pose.

 1. Interlace your hands behind your back.
 Lift your arms.